Symmetric orthogonalization and probabilistic weights in resource quantification: Löwdin Weights

-\item[(3)] \textit{Geometric and Physical Fidelity}: The Löwdin procedure yields the orthonormal basis that is optimally close (in the least-squares sense defined by Eq.~\eqref{Least-Square-Sense}) to the original non-orthogonal set.
-This proximity ensures that the transformation \eqref{Eq:LöwdinSymmDef} preserves the geometric and physical structure of the state as faithfully as possible.
-As a consequence, the Löwdin weights retain interpretative continuity with the original expansion while enabling rigorous probabilistic treatment.
-This property would be particularly advantageous in applications requiring minimal distortion, such as variational analysis or physically motivated basis optimization. \end{enumerate}
+\item[(4)] \textit{Minimal Geometric Distortion}: Among all possible orthonormalizations, the Löwdin basis is optimally close to the original non-orthogonal set in the least-squares sense (Eq.~\eqref{Least-Square-Sense}).
+This proximity ensures that the transformation preserves the maximal amount of physical and geometric structure from the original representation.
+As a result, the Löwdin weights maintain the strongest possible interpretative continuity with the original non-orthogonal expansion, making them ideal for applications requiring minimal distortion, such as variational analysis. \end{enumerate}

-These features establish the Löwdin weights \eqref{LöwdinWeightsRho} as a robust and versatile tool for analyzing quantum states in non-orthogonal settings.
-In the following, we discuss specific examples to clarify their operational meaning, particularly their role in characterizing superposition states and quantifying the coherence of such states.